-Try seeking God's presence in places or relationships where there is pain or injustice.
+- Try seeking God's presence in places or relationships where there is pain or injustice.

-Where am I in need of renewed hope?
-How could I act on the hope I have?
+Where am I in need of hope?
+How could I act on the hopes I already have?

-Try reimagining a relationship or situation where forgiveness seems unachievable.
-Pray for hope and that God would be at work.
+- Try reimagining a relationship or situation where forgiveness seems unachievable.
+Pray for hope and for God to change the situation.